bluesquall/tabula-rasa/README.md

 a flaky example of NixOS configuration with full-disk encryption, home-manager, & secrets

+## branches

+I started this repository as a minimal working example to iron out issues before applying the approach to my own system flake & dotfiles.
+Here is the [discourse][discourse-bootstrap] where I posted my progress & questions.

+Now I'm coming back with fresh eyes and I see the organization with the different branches is probably confusing for people who just want to get rolling, so I'm going to merge `ragenix` back into `main`.
+I'll leave the `agenix` and `sops-nix` branches as alternate examples.

 ## getting started

 0. get a [NixOS] live system, e.g., from the [NixOS download page], or by